<< RETURN TO ABOUT US PAGE

 SECTION 2.
 Number, Tenure, and Qualifications

 The members of the Board shall serve until their successors are elected and qualified but for not more than three consecutive terms.
 Members may seek reelection to the Board of Directors after at least one three-year period off the Board of Directors.
-The Board shall be composed of not less than seven and no more than 20 who are active or associate members of the Association in good standing.
-Board composition shall be as follows: No less than 60 percent of all Directors shall be active members of the Association who work as journalists in general distribution news outlets.
-The remaining members may be comprised of any combination of active or associate members.
-In addition, the Executive Director of the Association shall sit on the Board in an ex-officio capacity, without vote, to provide advice, consultation, expertise and participation, except in personnel matters, when the Executive Director shall be excluded.
+The Board shall be composed of not less than seven and no more than 20 who are Full or Associate Members of the Association in good standing.
+Board composition shall be as follows: No less than 60 percent of all Directors shall be Full Members of the Association who work as journalists in general distribution news outlets.
+The remaining members may be comprised of any combination of Full or Associate members.
+In addition, the Executive Director and/or Chief Operations Officer of the Association shall sit on the Board in an ex-officio capacity, without vote, to provide advice, consultation, expertise and participation, except in personnel matters, when the Executive Director and/or Chief Operations Officer shall be excluded.

 SECTION 3.
 Election and Term of Office